ThisIsSidam/guess-the-gyarados/README.md

 Welcome to the Pokemon Guessing Game!
 This is a fun and challenging game where you have to guess a randomly selected Pokemon by answering a series of questions.
 The game provides no clues, making it a true test of your Pokemon knowledge.

+Note: I know that the UI is bad.
+Please give me ideas, I really need them.
+I also have some ideas, so I will apply them in a while.

 ## Images
 <img src="images/homepage.png" width="200" /> <img src="images/play_page.png" width="200" /> <img src="images/caught_page.png" width="200" /> <img src="images/caught.png" width="200" />